sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

    **Result:**  The points are added to the transfer and appear on the `PI Points` tab.

-## Overview of explicit vs. implicit PI points
+## Explicit and implicit PI points

 PI points added to a transfer are assigned one of two reference types: